 The District, the State of Oklahoma, and the participating employees make contributions.
 The contribution rates for the District and its employees are established by and may be amended by Oklahoma Statutes.
 The rates are not actuarially determined.
 The rates are applied to the employee's earnings plus employer-paid fringe benefits.
 The required contribution for the participating members is 7.00% of compensation.
 Additionally, OTRS receives "federal matching contributions" for positions whose funding comes from federal sources or certain grants.
 The matching contribution rate was 7.70%.
 The District and State are required to contribute 14.00% of acceptable compensation.
-Contributions received by the System from the State of Oklahoma are from 3.54% of its revenues from sales taxes, use taxes, corporate income taxes and individual income taxes.
-The District contributed 9.50% and the State of Oklahoma plus the federal contribution contributed the remaining 4.50% during the year.
-The District is allowed by the Oklahoma Teachers' Retirement System to make the required contributions on behalf of the participating members.
+Contributions received by the System from the State of Oklahoma are from 3.50% of its revenues from sales taxes, use taxes, corporate income taxes and individual income taxes.
+The District's employer contribution rate was 9.50%.
+District is allowed by the Oklahoma Teachers' Retirement System to make the required contributions on behalf of the participating members.
 The District is required to pay 16.50% for any compensated retired teachers already receiving retirement benefits.